 - Hubspot – the paid version.
 This product offers all these tools built into the CRM system and ensures that the entire process runs smoothly.

 Moving forward, let’s look at the three video styles to close your dream sale.

 After securing your prospects, the next thing is to start an engagement.
 And this is where email comes handy as a vital tool.
 Without spamming, you can target your potential client with an irresistible offer.
 Ordinarily, a pitch email will contain three or four paragraphs.
 But with voice and imagery, you can go ahead to talk to that prospect for that first time – something that is impossible with just words.

 After (combining words, imagery, and voice)

 The “after” thumbnail above shows the seller holding a whiteboard on which the name of the prospect is written.
 Let me quickly tell you this – knowing your prospect’s first name can give you a strong edge in marketing, considering that this is a very crucial word in their world.
 It is now left to you to leverage this powerful information appropriately.

 If after the first contact, you felt like doing a follow up by just checking on them, you could send them a white paper or an eBook instead of the conventional mail line – “Hi, how are you doing?”
 Even at this, some clients get discouraged from reading the whitepapers sometimes, especially when they are quite long.

 So, what is the way forward?
-Create an exclusive video that is tailored to a personalized message about the white paper, and customized for that prospect only.
+Create an exclusive video that is tailored to a personalised message about the white paper, and customised for that prospect only.
 Then, send it to them.
 For instance, you could say “Hello.
 Kindly check the guide, as I have included the best ways I think we can come up with a solution to the challenge at hand.”
 Something like that.

 3. Follow Up